BGsalade/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo Hello, World -A  script that prints “Hello, World”, followed by a new line to the standard output. echo ' "(Ôo)'\' -this is a script that displays a confused smiley cat /etc/passwd - Displays the content of file /etc/passwd
+echo Hello, World -A  script that prints “Hello, World”, followed by a new line to the standard output. echo ' "(Ôo)'\' -this is a script that displays a confused smiley cat /etc/passwd - Displays the content of file /etc/passwd cat etc/passwd /etc/hosts -display the content of both /etc/passwd and /etc/hosts